tobyweston/blog/source/_posts/2013-07-16-currying-function-for-happy-times.md

                     ^
 {% endcodeblock %}

 It turns out that it's this partial application of functions that's really interesting.
-Currying is just a mechanism to allow us to defer execution.
+Currying in Scala allows us to defer execution and reuse functions.
 We'll have a look at that in the next article.

 ## References